Immigration NZ has given approval to almost 500 employers to hire overseas workers in the past year despite high unemployment.

-The figures show 498 companies are bringing in foreign workers to take jobs in such sectors as manufacturing, agriculture and health.
-Almost half of those companies - 230 - are in the hospitality sector.
+It allowed 1744 foreign workers to take jobs in such sectors as manufacturing, agriculture and health in the year to June.

-Fenton said it showed the Government was not ensuring opportunities were being created for New Zealanders.
+The Government was not ensuring opportunities were being created for New Zealanders, she said.

 Guy said the Government was focused on putting New Zealanders first.
 Employers who wanted to bring in migrant workers had to prove New Zealanders were not available.

 Immigration NZ then tested that with Work and Income and consulted guilds, unions and industry training organisations.
 "I'm satisfied the process is working the way it should be."

 Approvals had fallen by half from the 1275 granted under the former Labour government in the 2007/08 financial year, he said.